 By the way: do see a political or free trade and globalization message in it as well in these days of increasing isolationism and protectionism as became crystal clear at the opening ceremony (more below).

-We see it in IIoT platforms and smart manufacturing platforms, we see it on the level of evolutions in business applications (e.g. i-ERP), we see it on the factory floor, in digital twins, in other VR/AR applications, at the edge (edge intelligence), in asset and machine data analysis, human-machine interface applications, on device and sensor levels, the list goes on.
+We see it in IIoT platforms and smart manufacturing platforms, we see it on the level of evolutions in business applications (e.g. i-ERP), we see it on the factory floor, in digital twins, in other VR/AR applications, at the edge (edge intelligence and edge computing), in asset and machine data analysis, human-machine interface applications, on device and sensor levels, the list goes on.

 And how else could it be?
 Connecting was a first stage with the goal to have machine and sensor data powering new applications.
 Inevitably, in order to create real value from ‘connected data’ you need to be able to leverage it in a meaningful way.
 Meaning, context and the insights brought by advanced analytics are enabled by AI which at the same time in various of its emanations such as machine learning brings us closer to that self-organizing intelligent (read: autonomous and, for now, semi-autonomous) dimension of Industry 4.0.
 Keeping in mind that AI is an umbrella term and its many ‘forms’ show everywhere, from smart buildings to smart factories, supply chain visibility, production processes and other areas where semi-autonomous (read: collaborative) and autonomous decisions are becoming important, a holistic and integrated vision indeed makes sense.